Brainstorm Calls

 Brainstorm types

-• product for questions around what we want to do (i.e. what can be done to reduce a certain kind of friction for users).
+we want to do (i.e. what can be done to reduce a certain kind of friction for users).
 We discuss here the products and functionality that we want to put out into the world.
-Thinking and discussion here should not be limited by implementation technicalities.
+Thinking and discussion here should not be limited by implementation technicalities.architecture

 We want to maintain this distinction between the two types of brainstorm calls as it allows us to take two different mindsets.
 The product mindset is that of figuring out what is the best possible piece of functionality we can deliver to the user.
 The architecture mindset is about how we achieve that.
 Of course, this isn't always black and white and there may be some instances where items move back and forth between product and architecture calls.
 If, for example, a piece of functionality is not reasonably achievable, it may go back to a product brainstorm to be refined within the constraints of reality.